 In case you’re the deceased Beneficiary, you have until the end of next year to transfer the assets.
 First, notify the financial institution holding the TFSA about your spouse’s death and solicit the transfer.
 Within 30 days after transferring the funds, you will need to fill the RC240 form with the Canada Revenue Agency (CRA).

-Transferring TFSA to a spouse after death can be a straightforward process if you plan ahead and make the right designations.
-By naming your spouse as a Successor Holder, you can ensure that the account continues to grow tax-free without impacting their contribution room.
-If you opt to name your spouse as a Beneficiary, be mindful of the deadlines and potential tax implications involved in transferring the assets.
+Transferring TFSA to a spouse after death can be a straightforward process if you plan ahead and make the right designations in time.
+You can name your spouse as a Successor Holder to ensure that the account continues to grow tax-free without impacting their contribution room.
+If you opt to name your spouse your Beneficiary, they will have to be mindful of the deadlines and potential tax implications involved in transferring the assets.

 TFSA Transfer After Death FAQ